 The FCC 13-22 NPRM

-In response to the rapidly accelerating adoption of Wi-Fi, particularly the emerging 802.11ac standard, the FCC issued a Notice of Proposed Rulemaking (NPRM) in early 2013 that proposed adding 195MHz of additional spectrum for use by unlicensed devices such as Wi-Fi.
+In response to the rapidly accelerating adoption of Wi-Fi, particularly the emerging 802.11ac standard, the FCC issued a Notice of Proposed Rulemaking (NPRM) in early 2013 that proposed adding 195MHz of additional 5GHz spectrum for use by unlicensed devices such as Wi-Fi.
 In addition, the NPRM proposed changes in the existing U-NII-1, U-NII-2, and U-NII-2e bands to make them more useful for unlicensed devices, including making U-NII-1 available outdoors and streamlining the DFS process for U-NII-2 and U-NII-2e (a portion of these new rules have been approved; see [2]).
-A mapping between the proposed new unlicensed spectrum and Wi-Fi channels is shown in red in Fig. 2.
-As a reminder, the ITS band is 5.850-5.925 GHz, so the inclusion of this band in the NPRM would permit one additional 80 MHz and one additional 160 MHz channel for Wi-Fi operation.
-Unlicensed devices following standards other than 802.11 would also be permitted to operate anywhere in the bands labeled “New” in the figure.
+A mapping between the recently approved or proposed new unlicensed spectrum and Wi-Fi channels is shown in red in Fig. 2.
+As a reminder, the band used for ITS/DSRC is 5.850-5.925 GHz, so the inclusion of this band in the NPRM would permit one additional 80 MHz and one additional 160 MHz channel for Wi-Fi operation.
+Unlicensed devices following standards other than 802.11 would also be permitted to operate anywhere in the bands labelled “New” in the figure.

 Figure 2: Current and proposed 5 GHz channels for 802.11ac

-These new unlicensed bands will be designated as shown in TABLE II.
+The previous designations and the new designations for these unlicensed bands are shown in TABLE II.